9 Yoga Poses to Help Relieve Neck and Shoulder Pain

-When you’re under stress, it’s common for you to experience neck and shoulder pain.
-And that means getting through the day without wincing can be challenging.
-You may even convince yourself to skip your workout because of it.
+When you’re under stress, it’s common to experience neck and shoulder pain to the point where you convince yourself to skip your workout because of it.

 Whether your neck and shoulders are sore because you slept funny or overdid it in your exercise routine or because you’re stressed, these 9 moves can help relieve the pressure.